Student Loan Bill | Cutting out the middleman

 Student loan bill changes administration

 The biggest change that the student loan bill will implement is in how the student loan program operates.
 Currently, Congress sets eligibility rules, interest rates and most of the rules about how student loans are administered.
-The Department of Education then works with lenders like Sallie Mae and colleges to help students apply for the low rate personal loan.
+The Department of Education then works with lenders like Sallie Mae and colleges to help students request the low rate personal loan.

 The lending institution then distributes money to the school.
 The lending institution receives subsidies from the government for providing this service.
 The student loan bill will simply cut out government subsidies for lending institutions.
 Instead, the Department of Education will act as the lending institution.
 Just by cutting out subsidies, the government will save approximately $6.1 billion a year.